h2oai/h2o-3/h2o-py/docs/intro.rst

 in general, this set of operations closely resembles those that may be performed on an R data.frame.
-This includes all types of slicing (with complex conditionals), broadcasting operations, and a slew of math operations for transforming and mutating a Frame -- all the while the actual Big Data is sitting in the H2O cloud.
+This includes all types of slicing (with complex conditionals), broadcasting operations, and a slew of math operations for transforming and mutating a Frame -- all the while the actual Big Data is sitting in the H2O cluster.
 The semantics for modifying a Frame closely resemble R's copy-on-modify semantics, except when it comes to mutating a Frame in place.
 For example, it's possible to assign all occurrences of the number `0` in a column to missing (or `NA` in R parlance) as